lanesky/kubernetes-walk-through/docs/08-canary-release.md

 kubectl -n development get svc frontend -o yaml --export
 ```

-Note that the sevice uses the selector of `app`, `tier` and `version` to map the pods for forwaring the traffic.
-Since the selector is totally same for the deployments of normal version cand canary version, the traffic will be forwarded no matter what the version is.
+Note that the service uses the selector of `app`, `tier` and `version` to map the pods for forwarding the traffic.
+Since the selector is the same for the deployments of the normal version cand canary version, the traffic will be forwarded no matter what the version is.

 ```
 apiVersion: v1